Fine Stratification of Survey Experiments: Abstract

 \section{Abstract}

-This paper studies a two-stage model of experimentation, where the researcher first samples representative units from an eligible pool, then assigns each sampled unit to treatment or control.
-To implement balanced sampling and assignment, we introduce a new family of finely stratified designs that generalize matched pairs randomization to propensities $\propfn(x) \not = 1/2$.
-We show that two-stage stratification nonparametrically dampens the variance of treatment effect estimation.
-We formulate and solve the optimal stratification problem with heterogeneous costs and fixed budget, providing simple heuristics for the optimal design.
-In settings with pilot data, we show that implementing a consistent estimate of this design is also efficient, minimizing asymptotic variance subject to the budget constraint.
-We also provide new asymptotically exact inference methods, allowing experimenters to fully exploit the efficiency gains from both stratified sampling and assignment.
-An application to nine papers recently published in top economics journals demonstrates the value of our methods.
+This paper studies a two-stage model of experimentation, where the researcher first samples representative experimental participants from an eligible pool, then assigns each sampled unit to treatment or control, using matched $k$-tuples randomization at both stages.
+To implement such designs, we develop a fast new algorithm for matching units into $k$-tuples for any $k \ge 2$ and any dimension of covariates.
+By surveying 200 recent experimental working papers, we estimate that our algorithm newly enables multivariate fine stratification with provable match quality guarantees for about 44\% of experiments in economics.
+We show that finely stratified sampling and assignment both nonparametrically reduce the variance of treatment effect estimation, with the gains from stratified sampling increasing in the size of the eligible pool and how well covariates predict treatment effect heterogeneity.
+We develop new inference methods that fully exploit the efficiency gains from both design stages, allowing researchers to report smaller standard errors if they designed a representative experiment.
+An application to nine published experiments quantifies the efficiency gains.

 {\emph{Keywords}: Matched Pairs, Blocking, Survey Sampling, Robust Standard Error, Treatment Effects.} \\

 {\emph{JEL Codes}: C10, C14, C90}

 \onehalfspacing